 Momoi’s interpretation of “Sex and Violence” exemplifies her take on moe.
 It uses only the English words “sex” and “violence,” which are repeated over and over in cutesy, upbeat tones.
 At certain intervals, lines are read in Japanese: “Meow!
 I’m a cat, so it’s OK!”
 “Big brother!!”
 “It’s so much fun!”
 Male Japanese voices (performed by women) can be heard in the background, mumbling in a horny stupor, “Isn’t this awesome?”
 It’s like Momoi is turning anime from the last 10 years inside out and showing it to us.

 Momoi Halko.
 An otaku.
-A mature idol.
+Not a japanese av idol.
 A seiyuu who knows her place in anime – playing sexy little girls – and actively questions it.